noxify/t3-turbo-lucia/README.md

 ## Quick Start

-To get it running, follow the steps below:
+To get it running, follow the steps below.

+The db is currently configured for `mysql`.

+Feel free to change.

 ### 1. Setup dependencies